South African Youth Revolutionary Council: Armed struggle

 The liberation of Zimbabwe open the possibilities for SAYRCO to launch its armed struggle inside South Africa.
 The ZANU-PF offered military training to SAYRCO cadres.
 The organisation attempted to enter South Africa and build an armed force there.

 Capture of Seatlhoho

 On 18 June 1981 South African authorities arrested Seatlhoho and another SAYRCO member, Masabatha Loate.
 Seatlhoho was caught whilst in a meeting in Orlando East.
 They would be sentenced to ten and five years of imprisonment respectively.
 Seatlhoho's captured was heavily publicized by the regime, the news was carried in many newspapers.
 The Daily Telegraph ran a headline saying "The Scarlet Pimpernel of Soweto arrested!".
 On 21 June 1981 the South African police claimed to have arrested a total of 8 SAYRCO leaders.

 Seatlhoho was jailed on Robben Island.
 After Seatlhoho's arrest the organisation appeared to have become defunct.
-The Nigerian government withdrew its support to the group, and returned to its former policy of supporting ANC and PAC (which, unlike SAYRCO, enjoyed recognition from the Organization for African Unity).
+The Nigerian government withdrew its support to the group, and returned to its former policy of supporting ANC and PAC (which, unlike SAYRCO, enjoyed recognition from the Organization of African Unity).